constellation-app/constellation/CoreInteractiveGraph/src/au/gov/asd/tac/constellation/graph/interaction/docs/add-and-selection-modes.md

 </tr>
 </tbody>
 </table>

-Creating the Graph in Add Mode using the Mouse

 NOTE: While creating a transaction, you can left-click on the background or press ESC to abort creating it.